 This is a typical case of severe TBI with bilateral hemorrhagic contusions in the temporal lobes.
 Its proximity to the bony structures makes it a frequent location in the brain to be contused in trauma.
 Resuscitation of TBI patients varies widely, however, due to the heterogeneity of the disease itself.
 The aim of all good early resuscitation efforts is to begin as early as possible, with many efforts beginning in the prehospital setting, with an attention to airway, breathing, and circulation.

 Three specific end points have been found to be independent predictors of poor outcome in the prehospital/emergency department setting: hypothermia, hypoxia, and hypotension.1 Hypothermia is likely a marker of poor resuscitation, and most would agree that core body temperature should be passively supported during the resuscitation phase rather than actively warmed with a device.
 Aggressive volume resuscitation for hypotension and adequate ventilation are the primary focus of initial resuscitation efforts.
 Prehospital resuscitation with hypertonic saline in TBI has failed to demonstrate a long-term benefit,2 and in a post-hoc analysis of the Saline versus Albumin Fluid Evaluation trial,3 fluid resuscitation with albumin was associated with higher mortality rates than was resuscitation with saline.
 Therefore, the administration of isotonic crystalloids is the preferred method by which to volume resuscitate.
-All TBI patients should be ventilated to a goal of normal Pco2 and be given supplemental oxygen to achieve Spo2 greater than ...
+All TBI patients should be ventilated to a goal of normal Pco2 and be given supplemental oxygen to achieve Spo2 greater than 90%.
+During the early ...